Securely compiling spatial C-extensions

-ImportError: ... undefined symbol: proj_create_from_wkt ABI drift between compiler toolchain and target PROJ version; missing symbol visibility flags.
-Compile with -fvisibility=hidden and explicitly link against the vendored PROJ static archive or pinned .so.
-Verify symbol export with nm -D.
+ImportError: /opt/_core.so: undefined symbol: proj_create_from_wkt ABI drift between the compile toolchain and the linked PROJ; symbols not hidden, so the loader resolves against the wrong libproj.
+Compile with -fvisibility=hidden and link the vendored PROJ archive explicitly; verify with nm -D.

 docker run --rm \